Graylog2/documentation/pages/configuration/elasticsearch.rst

 .. important:: Graylog currently does not work with Elasticsearch clusters using the License or `Shield <https://www.elastic.co/guide/en/shield/2.3/index.html>`__ plugin.

+.. warning:: Graylog 2.0.x currently **does not** work with Elasticsearch 2.4.x.
+The latest supported version is `Elasticsearch 2.3.5 <https://www.elastic.co/downloads/past-releases/elasticsearch-2-3-5>`_.

 Elasticsearch versions
 ======================